rocheio/recipes/desserts/cookies/chocolate_chip_cookies.md

 ## Method

 - Preheat oven to 375 degrees Fahrenheit
-- In order, mix together in large bowl using a spatula:
+- Beat together in large bowl using a mixing spoon:
     - butter *(softened, not melted)*
     - white sugar
     - brown sugar
     - egg
     - vanilla
+    - almond extract
+- Mix together in medium bowl:
+    - flour
     - baking soda
     - salt
-    - flour *(quarter cup at a time)*
+- Beat dry mixture into wet mixture a half cup at a time
+- Mix into the dough:
+    - chocolate chips
     - nuts *(optional)*
-    - chocolate chips
 - Set out baking sheets with a greased baking mat or paper on each
-- Place quarter-sized spheres of cookie dough onto the mats, two inches apart
+- Place one-inch diameter spheres of cookie dough onto the mats, two inches apart
 - Bake for 10 minutes, or until edges are brown and middles are slightly soft
 - Cool on a wire rack for 15 minutes